PrincetonUniversity/FastTemplatePeriodogram/README.md

 The FTP is a non-linear extension of the GLS.
-The nonlinearity of the problem can be reduced to finding the zeros of an order `~6H` polynomial at each trial frequency.
+The nonlinearity of the problem can be reduced to finding the zeros of a complex, order `6H-1` polynomial at each trial frequency.

-Templates must be well-approximated by a short truncated Fourier series of length `H`.
+Templates are assumed to be well-approximated by a short truncated Fourier series of length `H`.
 Using this representation, the optimal parameters (amplitude, phase, offset) of the template fit at a given trial frequency can then be found *exactly* after finding the roots of a polynomial at each trial frequency.

-The coefficients of these polynomials involve sums that can be efficiently computed with (non-equispaced) fast Fourier transforms.
-These sums can be computed in `HN_f log(HN_f)` time.
+The coefficients of these polynomials involve sums that can be efficiently evaluated with non-equispaced fast Fourier transforms.
+These sums can be computed in `O(HN_f log(HN_f))` time.

 In its current state, the root-finding procedure is the rate limiting step.
-This unfortunately means that for now the fast template periodogram scales as `N_f*(H^4)`.
+This unfortunately means that for now the fast template periodogram scales as `N_f*(H^3)`.
 We are working to reduce the computation time so that the entire procedure scales as `HN_f log(HN_f)` for reasonable values of `H` (`< 10`).

-However, even for small cases where `H=6` and `N_obs=10`, this procedure is about twice as fast as the `gatspy` template modeler.
-And, the speedup over `gatspy` grows linearly with `N_obs`!
+However, even for small cases where `H=6` and `N_obs=10`, this procedure is about an order of magnitude faster than the `gatspy` template modeler.

 ### How is this different than the multi-harmonic periodogram?

-The multi-harmonic periodogram ([Schwarzenberg-Czerny (1996)](http://iopscience.iop.org/article/10.1086/309985/meta)) is another extension of Lomb-Scargle that fits a truncated Fourier series to the data at each trial frequency.
+The multi-harmonic periodogram ([Bretthorst 1988](https://link.springer.com/book/10.1007%2F978-1-4684-9399-3), [Schwarzenberg-Czerny (1996)](http://iopscience.iop.org/article/10.1086/309985/meta)) is another extension of Lomb-Scargle that fits a truncated Fourier series to the data at each trial frequency.
 This is nice if you have a strong non-sinusoidal signal and a large dataset.
 This algorithm can also be made to scale as